thma/LtuPatternFactory/README.md

 We created a button with `Button "Okay" (winPaint "Okay")`.
 The field paint of that button instance now holds the function call (winPaint "Okay").

-The nice thing about the Haskell record syntax is that we get accessor functions to the fields of the type for free.
+The nice thing about the Haskell record syntax is that we get accessor functions to the type fields for free.
-That's why the type declaration of `Button` also created a function `paint :: Button -> IO ()` which will call the function stored in the `paint` field of a `Button` instance.
+That's why the type declaration of `Button` also created a function `paint :: Button -> IO ()` which will return the function stored in the `paint` field of a `Button` instance.

 In this case we constructed `button` with setting `paint` to `winPaint` and thus `paint Button` prints `winButton: Okay`.